 Coily Hair

-Tight coils or zigzag patterns require the most specialized care.
-Shrinkage can be 75% or more from wet to dry.
+Tight coils or zigzag patterns.
+Shrinkage can be 75% or more from wet to dry, which means what looks like an inch of length might actually be four inches stretched.

-Key considerations: Seek out barbers experienced with coily hair specifically.
-Keep hair moisturized to prevent breakage.
+Find a barber experienced specifically with coily hair.
+Keep it moisturized to prevent breakage.
 Protective styles help maintain length.
-Regular trims prevent split ends from traveling up the shaft.
+Regular trims prevent split ends from traveling up the shaft and causing bigger problems.

 The Lifestyle Factor

-Having the right information is useless if you can’t convey it effectively.
-Here’s how to have a productive conversation in the chair.
+All this knowledge is useless if you can’t communicate it in the chair.

 One photo isn’t enough.
-Bring 3-5 photos showing similar styles from different angles.
-This gives your barber a complete picture of what you want.
-Make sure the people in the photos have similar hair type to yours.
+Bring three to five showing similar styles from different angles — front, side, back.
+Make sure the people in the photos have hair similar to yours.
+This gives your barber a complete picture instead of a single snapshot.

-Tell your barber what bothers you about your current hair.
-Too much bulk?
-Cowlick that won’t stay down?
-Neck hair that grows fast?
-Understanding your pain points helps them address them.
+What bothers you about your current hair?
+Too bulky?
+Cowlick won’t cooperate?
+Neck hair grows like weeds?
+Understanding your frustrations helps them address them directly.

 Ask Questions